 Want To Make it Easier To Find Content on Your Site?
 Use Listing Pages!

 This powerful content type dynamically generates custom content based on the results of query based searches.
-Listing pages work hand in hand with Taxonomies in that the terms that tag your content are so tagged by using the Taxonomies settings at the bottom of almost every piece of content you can add to your site.
-Using a Listing page is a creative way to get your content quickly into the hands of the users who are looking for it fast logical way.
-What's even better that you can enable visitors to filters their own results!
+Listing pages work hand in hand with Taxonomies.
+Use terms from the Taxonomies (visible near the bottom of almost every content type).
+Using a Listing page is a creative way to get your content to update other pages automatically.

-Sample listing pages can be found all over ala.org in the Online Learning, Awards and Grants and AASL microsites.
+Sample listing pages can be found all over ala.org in the Education and Careers eLearning area, Awards and Grants and AASL microsites.

 More Powerful Search Results for Visitors!